-Cutaneous plasmacytosis presents with multiple reddish brown nodules.
+Cutaneous plasmacytosis presents with multiple reddish-brown nodules.
 It has most often been reported to affect the trunk but is also known to affect the face and extremities in adults and is predominantly seen in Asians.
 The aetiology is poorly understood.
-It is also known as benign lymphoplasmacytic plaque.

-In cutaneous plasmacytosis, histopathological examination shows perivascular and perineural plasma cell infiltrates in the dermis (figures 1-4) without evidence of folliculitis or other common caused of plasma cell infiltrates (figures 1-4)
+In cutaneous plasmacytosis, histopathological examination shows perivascular and perineural plasma cell infiltrates in the dermis (figures 1–4) without evidence of folliculitis or other common causes of plasma cell infiltrates (figures 1–4)

 It is important to demonstrate that the plasma cells are polyclonal.
 This can be done with kappa and lambda immunohistochemistry or in situ hybridisation.

 Differential diagnosis for cutaneous plasmacytosis